dimitri/pgcopydb/docs/features.rst

 ---------------------

-The `Postgres Large-Objects`__ API is nobody's favorite, though the trade-offs implemented there are found very useful by many application developers.
+The `Postgres Large-Objects`__ API is nobody's favorite, though the trade-offs implemented in that API are found to be very useful by many application developers.
 In the context dump and restore, Postgres separates the large objects metadata from the large object contents.